climateinteractive/enroads-guide/docs/guide/transport_ee.rst

 Key Dynamics
 ------------

-* Watch oil (red line) bend down in the “Global Sources of Primary Energy” graph as the world increases the efficiency of its transport.
-Less oil is burned, so emissions are lower and temperature is lower.
-Coal and gas fall as well, as electrified transport becomes more efficient.
+* Watch Oil (red line) bend down in the “Global Sources of Primary Energy” graph as the world increases the efficiency of its transport.
+Less oil is burned, and coal and gas fall as well as electrified transport becomes more efficient.
-* View also the “Final Energy Consumption” graph to see less energy demand.
+* View the “Final Energy Consumption” graph to see the fall in energy demand.
 * To see another benefit, look at the “Cost of Energy” graph.
 Less demand for energy means prices are lower.

 Potential Co-Benefits of Encouraging Energy Efficiency
 --------------------------------------------------------
-- Improved air quality increases healthcare savings and worker productivity.
+- Improved air quality as a result of less burning of fossil fuels increases healthcare savings and worker productivity.
 - Better fuel efficiency means energy costs are lower.
 - Mass transit, like buses and trains, can reduce traffic congestion and noise.
 - Improved biking and walking infrastructure increases physical activity and safety, which results in sizeable health savings.

 Equity Considerations
 ----------------------
-- In some developed countries, such as the United States, pedestrian and cycle-friendly infrastructure has often been concentrated in wealthy communities, leaving out low-income families and people of color. [#transeefn1]_
+- In some developed countries, such as the United States, pedestrian and cycle-friendly infrastructure has been concentrated in wealthy communities, leaving out low-income families and people of color. [#transeefn1]_
 - When mass transit options improve or operating costs decrease with fuel efficient vehicle use, social equality may improve, as low-income individuals have more transportation options to meet their needs.

 Slider Settings